PathanAhmad/Guiyang_Form/backend/README.md

-# Maker Faire Guangzhou Form Backend
+# World of Internet Expo Form Backend

-A Node.js backend service for handling form submissions with Discord webhook integration and MongoDB storage, rebranded for Maker Faire Guangzhou.
+A Node.js backend service for handling form submissions with Discord webhook integration and MongoDB storage, rebranded for World of Internet Expo.

 ## Features